ChakkritGit/smtrack-frontend/README.md

-# eTEMP Tracking Temperarure
+# smtrack Tracking Temperarure

-a eTEMP system are tracking temperarure and alert, this system working with eTEMP Box sensors detech temperarure and humidity door opening etc.
+a smtrack system are tracking temperarure and alert, this system working with smtrack Box sensors detech temperarure and humidity door opening etc.

 ## Demo